MartB/RETC/README.md

 ### Which applications are supported?
 Pretty much every application that uses the Razer Chroma SDK through the supplied dlls is supported.
-Keep in mind that some effects might not work correctly in some output sdks.
+Keep in mind that some (now deprecated) effects might not work correctly in some output sdks.

 # Troubleshooting:
 ## Corsair Output SDK